Adiabatic evolution of Hayward black hole: The adiabatic processes and the extremal limit

-{So far, we have been able to express our solutions in terms of the general initial conditions, under the strong constraint $x> y$ (and obviously, $x_0>y_0$).
-The Cauchy problem is therefore solved mathematically.
-However, we are still in need of a correct physical description of these solutions.
-To proceed with this, it is of importance to recall from Subsec. \ref{tsd}, that because of the equal homogeneity of the variables $(r_s, l)$, both grow or decrease, simultaneously, in an adiabatic path.
-This can be summarized in the following conditions: \begin{itemize} \item Condition (i): The slope of the $x$-$y$ curves must be positive, or

-\item Condition (ii): As the variables decrease, the system evolves towards the SBH, while when they grow, the EHBH is approached. \end{itemize} } {In Fig.~\ref{fig:y1y2}, where the $y_{1,2}$ branches have been shown together, the physically accepted segments of the solutions have been demonstrated.
-As indicated in the figure, despite the fact that, mathematically, the solutions are continuous, however, the physically accepted segments indicate the piecewise nature of the complete solution to the Cauchy problem.
+\item As the variables decrease, the system evolves towards the SBH, while when they grow, the EHBH is approached. \item In the neighborhood of any arbitrary state, $\mathbf{i}$, of a physical system there are neighboring states $\mathbf{i'}$, which are inaccessible from $\mathbf{i}$ along adiabatic paths ({ Carath\'{e}odory's principle} \cite{Caratheodory09,buchdahl49II}). \end{enumerate} Therefore, the complete solution to the Cauchy problem that satisfies the physical requirements, can be written as

-According to the notations introduced in the previous subsection, $y_2(x)$ satisfies the conditions (i) and (ii) within $x_{1i}\leq x<x_{1s}$, while this is done by $y_1(x)$ within $x_{1s}\leq x<\infty$ (see Fig.~\ref{fig:y1y2}).
-Therefore, the adiabatic paths that satisfy the appropriate initial conditions of the Cauchy problem, are given by